alexo-bunnyshell/hopx-sdk/python/tests/README.md

 **Note:** The desktop test files are present and ready to run once the desktop image requirement is met.

-### Terminal Tests - Postponed
+### Terminal Tests - Complete ✅

-**Status:** Postponed for future implementation
+**Status:** Complete and validated

-The terminal/WebSocket tests (`integration/terminal/`) have been postponed for a later time.
+The terminal/WebSocket tests (`integration/terminal/`) are fully implemented and tested.
 These tests cover:

 - WebSocket terminal connections
+- Terminal input/output operations
-- Terminal operations and interactions
+- Terminal resize operations

-**Reason:** Terminal testing functionality is planned for future development cycles.
+- Terminal output iteration with proper timeout handling

+**Recent Updates:** Tests have been updated to follow CLI implementation patterns with proper timeout handling and shell cleanup.

 ### E2E Tests - Postponed

 **Status:** Postponed for future implementation

-The end-to-end tests (`e2e/`) have been postponed along with terminal tests.
+The end-to-end tests (`e2e/`) have been postponed for future implementation.
 These tests are designed to verify complete user workflows and scenarios:

 - Complete sandbox lifecycle workflows
 - Complete async sandbox workflows
 - Multi-feature integration scenarios

-**Reason:** E2E testing functionality is planned for future development cycles alongside terminal testing.
+**Reason:** E2E testing functionality is planned for future development cycles.

-### All Other Tests - Complete
+### Completed Test Categories ✅

-All other test categories have been fully implemented, run, and validated:
+The following test categories have been fully implemented, run, and validated:

 - ✅ **Sandbox Tests** - All integration tests for synchronous `Sandbox` class
 - ✅ **AsyncSandbox Tests** - All integration tests for asynchronous `AsyncSandbox` class
-- ✅ **Template Tests** - Template building and management tests
+- ✅ **Template Tests** - Template building and management tests (builder methods, building workflows, ready checks)
+- ✅ **Terminal Tests** - Terminal/WebSocket tests (connections, input/output, resize operations)

 ## Setup